 - 1st year physics (PHY151/152): Tutorial Part 1, Part of Tutorial Part 2, Part of Tutorial Part 3, Part of Tutorial Part 4, Physics with VPython

-- 2nd year lecture courses (PHY254): Tutorial Part 1, Tutorial Part 2, Tutorial Part 3, Physics with VPython, Tutorial Part 4, Physics with Pylab
+- 2nd year lecture courses (PHY254): Tutorial Part 1, Tutorial Part 2, Tutorial Part 3, Tutorial Part 4, Tutorial Part 5

 - 2nd year practicals (PHY224): Tutorial Part 1, Tutorial Part 2, Tutorial Part 3, Tutorial Part 4, Physics with Pylab, Data Analysis with Pylab and Scipy, Numerical Integration, Functions and Modules, Fun with Strings